ethan-coe-renner/ethan-coe-renner.github.io/README.md

 ## [Genetic Dots](https://github.com/ethan-coe-renner/geneticDots)

 A genetic algorithm for pathfinding around obstacles.
-Created around 2018 in python with pygame; very bad at pathfinding due to local optima, but a fun exploration of genetic algorithms.
+Created around 2018 in python with pygame, it is very bad at pathfinding due to local optima (a notorious problem with genetic algorithms), but was a fun exploration of genetic algorithms.

 # Dotfiles